Chandankjk/sql-mini_project/README.md

 ## Insights and Conclusions

+## Future enhancement

+1. Automate the csv file upload to table ,

 ## Notice
 All customer names and data used in this project are 'made up' data.
 They do not represent real data associated with Zomato and any resemblance to actual persons is purely coincidental.